For a downloadable PDF of the Rules and Regulations, click here.

 REGULATIONS REGARDING THE APPEARANCE OF GRAVE SITES:

-3. No person shall be allowed to plant shrubs or trees on graves or lots without first consulting the Sexton.
-Space owners who plant flowers and then fail to have them properly watered and trimmed and kept from weeds are hereby notified that Most Precious Blood Cemetery Committee reserves the right to have removed all neglected plants from the beds, graves, vases or urns as soon as they become objectionable to the surroundings.
+- No person shall be allowed to plant shrubs, trees or flowers on spaces or lots.
+Burial Right owners are hereby notified that Most Precious Blood Cemetery Committee reserves the right to remove all neglected plants from vases or urns as soon as they become objectionable to the surroundings.

 REGULATIONS REGARDING OVERALL ACCESS TO CEMETERY GROUNDS: